 This will work if your pump is pulling water from the bottom of the pond, ensuring everything gets filtered.

-You can continue using the Empress of Dirt batting method and change the batting as needed.
+You can continue using the Empress of Dirt Quilt Batting Method and change the batting as needed ongoing.

 - Barley straw is an excellent option for filtering the water on an ongoing basis.
 Barley has properties that inhibit the growth of algae.
 Do this after the batting method has cleared your water.
 To use it, put the bundled straw directly in the pond.